 The wand around which she is coiled is white and bursts forth with pink flowers.
 This adds to my view of the daughter of wands as an artist – everything she touches bursts forth with beauty.

-In a reading, this card can remind you of your own artistic potential.
+This card can remind you of your own artistic potential.
 Your very life is a work of art.
 You are being asked to step forward into something that resonates with your authentic self.
 You have the ability to make the world a more beautiful place.
 Use your charm to your advantage and cultivate a belief that you’ve got what it takes to succeed.